sputt/supercontest/ADMIN.md

 create_db()
 ```

 To fetch lines, we need a webdriver.
-You'll
+You'll need chrome and
-have to install chromedriver.
+the chromedriver.
 I think this can be done with:
 ```bash
 sudo apt install chromedriver
 ```